-- 2 How To Store Seeds For Next Year
+- 1 Learn How To Store Seeds For Years

-- 3 How To Store Seeds For Long Term Storage
+- 2 How To Store Them Properly For The Long Term

-- 5 Storing Seeds In Freezer: Good Or Bad?
+- 4 Seeds in the Freezer: Good Or Bad?

 If you’re like me, storing seeds is a necessity.
 You may have particular flowers that you grow every year like geraniums, or a favorite kind of kale or watermelon that you love the taste of.
 But knowing how to store seeds is incredibly important, as poorly-stored seeds won’t germinate.

-No matter if the seeds are large or small, there is a proper way to store them for long periods of time.
+No matter if the seeds are large or small, these seed storage tips will help you keep your seeds viable for long periods of time.
 Even if you just need them to be viable until the next planting season, it’s important to have the right conditions in place!

 Listen to this post on the Epic Gardening Podcast